 Toggling the legend

 The legend provides a thin gradient line of color description at the top of the chart.
-To hide the legend, move the slide button under Appearance > Design > Legend in the properties panel to the left to turn the option off.
+You can hide the legend by turning off Appearance > Design > Legend in the properties panel.

 Adjusting tile opacity